mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSCiphertextContentAAD;
 ~~~

-When decoding a MLSCiphertextContent, the application MUST check that the
+When decoding an MLSCiphertextContent, the application MUST check that the
 MLSMessageAuth is valid.

 ### Sender Data Encryption

-The "sender data" used to look up the key for the content encryption is
+The "sender data" used to look up the key for content encryption is
 encrypted with the ciphersuite's AEAD with a key and nonce derived from both the
 `sender_data_secret` and a sample of the encrypted content.
 Before being
 encrypted, the sender data is encoded as an object of the following form: